Aethelraed/tta_ideation/effects.md

 Strength for different type of units you own
 Upon playing an action card you may gain its effect a second time. (as a <ca>) Your warriors produce 1 <c> each.
+Double your science production, you cannot have more science than your production